JavierPadronGarcia/PlanetDiscovery/README.md

 ### Prerequisites

 - Have a text editor like [Visual Studio Code]

-- Have an IDE with Spring Boot, i made this project with [eclipse IDE]

 - Have installed the lastest lts version of node js